xero/moebius-web/README.md

 Darkens the half-block, or the foreground color of the text-character directly underneath the cursor.

+# Mirror mode ('m' key):

+Mirrors the drawing activity in the opposing side of the screen.

 # Fill mode ('n' key):

 Fill mode operates in a similar way to most paint packages, although it will only operates on text-characters that are only one single color, or are upper and lower 'half-block' characters.